jesusrob09/flix/README.md

 - [ ] (1pt) Run your app on a real device.

 ### App Walkthrough GIF

+<img src="http://g.recordit.co/JYVe1yOydi.gif" width=250><br>

-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
+`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `http://g.recordit.co/eRsI1tE4ED.gif`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

-<img src="http://g.recordit.co/JYVe1yOydi.gif" width=250><br>
+`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `http://g.recordit.co/RJbunMvoQz.gif`.
+Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 ### Notes
 Describe any challenges encountered while building the app.